shvets/webmock_method/README.md

 WebMock.stub_request(:any, "www.example.com").to_return(:body => "some body")

 puts Net::HTTP.get("www.example.com", "/") # some body
 ```

-It will stub all http verbs (GET, POST, PUT etc.) thanks to :any parameter.
+It will stub all http verbs (GET, POST, PUT etc.) thanks to **:any** parameter.

-You also can use webmock for building **stubbed versions** of your services.
+You can also use webmock library for building **stubbed versions** of your services.
 This approach is especially
-useful when services to be called are not ready yet (maybe by another team) and you still
+useful when services to be called **are not implemented yet** (maybe by another team) and you still
 want to start working on your part and finish it on time.

 In order to facilitate the creation of **mocked service methods**, you can use **webmock_method** gem.